renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 reply+=( "{output string}" )
 ```

-Quote special characters in text.
-This allows to use strings like `That's` in document – special character `'` will not disturb content.
-Default output array is `reply`.
+Quote special characters in the text.
+This allows to use of strings like `That's` in the document – special character `'` will not disturb content.
+The default output array is `reply`.

 ---